 A few months ago, I received an email from one of my customers, a senior IT leader at a state government agency.
 He had a problem on his hands.
 The organization’s digital footprint was growing, and its need for bandwidth seemed insatiable.
 No matter how much new capacity the agency added to the network, it was quickly consumed during peak periods.

 The agency’s IT leaders needed better insight into what was driving bandwidth demands and suspected that much of the use was not related to work.
 On top of that, the agency’s existing firewall was unable to keep up with these bandwidth demands and required an upgrade.
 The situation looked dire, and my customer didn’t have a good sense of how to get things under control.
-The agency needed ideas on how to improve security, better manage its networks and control IT costs.
+The agency needed ideas on how to improve security, better manage its networks, and control IT costs.

-Benefits of a Next-Generation Firewall
+The Benefits of a Next-Generation Firewall vs. Traditional Firewall

 The primary advantage of a next-generation firewall is the advanced security technology that these solutions bring to the table.
 The threat landscape is constantly changing, and an NGFW can leverage threat intelligence information to identify and prevent unknown malicious malware from getting into a network.
 In addition, NGFWs combine multiple security technologies on a single platform, including intrusion prevention, application visibility and web security capabilities.